zendesk/ios_sdk_demo_apps/ChatSDKSamples/ChatBadgeCount/Pods/ZDCChat/README.md

 :warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

-# Zopim Mobile SDK for iOS
+# Zendesk Chat SDK for iOS 1.4.1

-Zopim SDK for mobile is a quick, convenient way to get live chat into your mobile apps.
+Zendesk Chat SDK is a quick, convenient way to get live chat into your mobile apps.
 With just a few lines of code, you can provide your end users with an easy way to get in touch from any mobile app.

 ## Contents: